arcus/education_modules/intro_to_python/intro_to_python.md

 ## Jupyter Notebooks

-If you are interested in using Python for data analysis, you might want to write Python in a [Jupyter notebook](https://jupyter.org/) (which was previously called an IPython notebook).
-There are a couple of reasons why you should consider using Jupyter notebooks:
+If you are interested in using Python for data analysis, you might want to write Python in a [Jupyter notebook](https://jupyter.org/) (which was previously called an IPython notebook; this is where its file extension `.ipynb` comes from).
+There are a couple of reasons to consider using Jupyter notebooks:

-- Notebooks provide the best of both worlds between interactive and scripted code: code is written in chunks that can be run individually, with any output displayed beneath the code chunk.
+* Notebooks provide the best of both worlds between interactive and scripted code: code is written in chunks that can be run individually, with any output displayed beneath the code chunk.

-- You can intersperse sections of text, written in Markdown language, that can provide explanations and context for your code.
-This is especially valuable for data analysis, similar to a scientific notebook.
+* You can intersperse sections of text, written in Markdown language, that can provide explanations and context for your code.
+This is similar to a scientific notebook, and is especially valuable for data analysis.

 ### Quiz: Jupyter Notebooks